ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 - You change a configuration option in the '`run_before_deployment.ps1`' file which is marked to require an updated deployment.
 - You modify the '`manifest.xml`' file manually.

+It is recommended to use use two separate dedicated hostnames, such as "https://outlookaddin.example.com" and "https://outlookaddin-test.example.com".
+This way, you can use one for testing and one for production.
+For tests, sideloading is the preferred method, while Microsoft 365 Centralized Deployment or Integrated Apps are ideal for mass deployment.

 ## 5. Deployment to mailboxes
 ### 5.1.
 Individual installation through users
+This method is also called sideloading.
+It is ideal for test scenarios.

 For mailboxes in Exchange Online:
 - Open 'https://outlook.cloud.microsoft/mail/inclientstore'.
 - Click on 'My add-ins'.